Every great story has a beginning, a middle, and an end. A great listing presentation follows the same formula. Having a system keeps you on track.

 Include your industry partners — stagers, home inspectors, professional photographers, contractors, pest inspectors, lawyers, mortgage reps – the list goes on.
 You won’t be helping them navigate the sale of their home alone – you have a team of people who will assist them too.
 Each of them plays a really important role.

 Once you have explained the value of great photos and visuals, it’s a good time to explain the ways you’ll be marketing the home to get the maximum number of eyeballs on it.
 Include examples from previous sales.
 Because the potential buyer is likely looking at the listing online, explain the value of a virtual showing experience.
 Features like iGUIDE floor plans will help the buyers emotionally move into the home, even before seeing it in person.

 Remember the piñata?
 At this stage in the conversation, show them a sales process flowchart, outlining all of the steps in selling a home.
 Include everything that could happen along the way.
 Take the time to educate the seller not only on all of the potential challenges along the way but also what your role will be in helping them navigate each one.

 Don’t forget the details.
 Keep in mind that most people don’t sell a house every day, so they’ll need a refresher on the showing, offer, and negotiation process.

 Lastly, talk about your pricing strategy.
 Outline how and why you will suggest pricing the home above, below, or at market value.
 Once you have talked about pricing strategies, it’s time to show them their competition in the market.
-Prepare your CMA to showcase all of the recently sold properties in the area.
+Prepare your CMA (Comparative Market Analysis) to showcase all of the recently sold properties in the area.
 Then show them what is currently on the market, and how it is similar or different to theirs.
 Take a look at the prices.
-Here is where your neighborhood experience and expertise comes into play.
-Your goal is to show them when in the spectrum their home would fall, and why.
+Here is where your neighborhood experience and expertise come into play.
+Your goal is to show them where in the spectrum their home would fall, and why.